 In the world of ancient Romans, we can meet the concept of “blood stigma” or its contamination.
 The de facto love morality of those times was based on it.
 It was also important when getting married.
-No one would marry with a “contaminated” person.
+No one would marry a “contaminated” person.

 A man could not be defiled in the course of a corporeal act, as long as he was an active party.
 Therefore, he was not denied amusement, as long as he did not endanger the dignity of a free woman.
 Known for his strict censorship, Cato recounts the story of a young man whom he spotted leaving a brothel.
 The young man, seeing the severe censor, tried to hide somehow.
-Instead of rebuking him, Cato allegedly exclaimed: “Well done, for when shameful lust has swollen the veins, it is suitable that young men should come down here, rather than fool around with other men’s wives”.
+Instead of rebuking him, Cato allegedly exclaimed: “Well done, for when shameful lust has swollen the veins, it is suitable that young men should come down here, rather than fool around with other men’s wives”2.
 The next day, the young man leaves the brothel again.
 This time he strides proudly and meets Cato again.
-To which he says, “Young man, I praised you for going there, not for living there”.
+To which he says, “Young man, I praised you for going there, not for living there”3.

 The blood stigma rule did not apply to slaves or liberated women, as long as they could support themselves.
 Even free-born women, i.e. Roman citizens who were involved in prostitution, could not be accused of adultery.

 A man may have been accused of blood contamination when he indulged in carnal rapture with an individual of the same sex.
 But he had to assume female roles in this case.
-Ancient Romans tolerated homosexual behavior to some extent.
+Ancient Romans tolerated homosexual behaviour to some extent.
 For example, no one was offended if a master was physically attracted to his slave.
 As long as the slave took the female role.
-There is a story of a favorite Roman gentleman who wanted to roast beef.
+There is a story of a favourite Roman gentleman who wanted to roast beef.
 Unfortunately, in the village where the men were, they could not get this beef anywhere.
 The Lord, to please his lover, ordered to kill the working ox (which was prohibited by law).
 The case of these lovers ended in court.
 But they were not accused of homosexual relations, only accused of killing a working animal.

 A Roman could therefore maintain a homosexual relationship without “blemish” only with a slave or liberator.
 It was worse if the beloved slave also had Roman blood.
 This is the story of Plotius and Weturius who lived in the 4th century BCE – an official who fell into debts and had to surrender himself to Plotius in order to pay them back.
 The owner had an affection for his servant.
 This one, in turn, resisted all the time.
 So Plotius had him flogged as a punishment.
-But it did not help, and even did harm.
+But it did not help and even did harm.
 Veturius submitted the case to the consul, who handed it over to the senate.
-There, the senators ruled that there had been an offense against the purity of Roman blood and that Plotius was thrown in prison.
+There, the senators ruled that there had been an offence against the purity of Roman blood and that Plotius was thrown in prison.

 In the 3rd century BCE, the so-called lex scantinia which punished the seduction or harassment of a free-born minor.
 It happened after a court case in which Gaius Scantinius Capitoline was accused of molesting the son of commander Marcellus.

 Homosexual relationships, if they could contribute to blood contamination, were strictly fought, especially in the military.
 Often they even ended in death.
 Plutarch tells the story of the nephew of the famous Marius – Gaius Lusius, who served as an officer in his uncle’s military staff.
 Unfortunately, he could not resist the charm of the young soldiers.
 Once he fell in love with Trebonius.
 At every turn, he showed his interest in him, which was either flatly rejected or ignored.
 Lust continued to grow in the officer.
 He ordered the young Trebonius to be brought to his tent.
 When he appeared before him, Lusius attempted to rape him.
-Defending his honor and his blood, the young man drew his sword and killed Lusius.
+Defending his honour and his blood, the young man drew his sword and killed Lusius.
 The soldier who committed the crime was brought before the commander-in-chief, Marius.
 Nobody wanted to defend him, so Trebonius gave a speech about his constant resistance to Lusius, who at every step tried to seduce him.
 He named witnesses who could confirm this.
-The commander-in-chief, instead of punishing his nephew’s killer, decorated him with a wreath and stated that Trebonius with his behavior set an example to other men how they should behave and should follow his example.
+The commander-in-chief, instead of punishing his nephew’s killer, decorated him with a wreath and stated that Trebonius with his behaviour set an example to other men how they should behave and should follow his example.

 The military careers of many distinguished soldiers ended in a similar scandalous fashion.
 There was no consideration of merit or rank.
-A person who was proved such scandalous behavior could count, in the slightest case, on imprisonment.
+A person who was proved such scandalous behaviour could count, in the slightest case, on imprisonment.
 Centurion Marcus Letorius Mergus brought the tribune of Cominius to court for seducing a young standard-bearer.
 The accused did not even wait for the verdict.
 He went into exile voluntarily and committed suicide.

 Plutarch accused the Romans of inconsistency.
 He asked: why did free-born boys wear a golden bull (a leather or gold medallion worn around their necks by children of aristocratic families) around their necks until the toga praetexta was worn?
 “Perhaps the ancient Romans, who did not flinch from making love with young slaves and did not find it unworthy, as the comedies attested, but refrained from touching free-born boys, ordered their children to wear these bulls to avoid the risk of even harassing them. when they were not dressed”.